Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Autumn Crocus (Colchicum Autumnale)

 Due to the principle of inhibiting cell division, damage first occurs in tissues and organs with a high cell division rate.

-In humans, a single intake of 0.5 mg colchicine/kg body weight is associated with a 10% mortalityMortality is the death rate within a population over a specific period.
-It is often used to assess the severity of diseases or the effectiveness of health measures. rate.
+In humans, a single ingestion of 0.5 mg colchicine/kg body mass is associated with a death rate of 10%.

 The following information applies to humans: